Pole Attachment Policy

 - Risers must be identified on SWEPCO Arkansas poles on Proposals.

-- Any unauthorized reproduction of AEP information or disclosure of any maps and or documents, in print or electronic format, is strictly forbidden without the express written consent of SWEPCO Arkansas.
+- All information exchanged between SWEPCO Arkansas, your company, and your representatives, contractors and subcontractors is considered confidential.
+Any unauthorized reproduction of AEP information or disclosure of any maps and or documents, in print or electronic format, is strictly forbidden without the express written consent of SWEPCO Arkansas.

 - Notwithstanding approval by SWEPCO Arkansas to construct Communications facilities in a certain manner or at a certain height, it is the responsibility of the Communications Company to endure that the installation and maintenance of their facilities does not cause a hazardous condition, overload the pole, or otherwise be installed or maintained in a manner that does not comply with the NESC, AEP Standards and applicable law.

-SWEPCO currently has approved the use of the following contractors for engineering review of proposals:
+SWEPCO Arkansas currently has approved the use of the following contractor for engineering review of proposals:

-SWEPCO will perform all engineering review using internal resources or one of the above contractors.
+SWEPCO Arkansas will perform all engineering reviews using internal resources or the above contractor.